bitnami/charts/bitnami/postgresql/README.md

  GMT [1] DETAIL:  The data directory was initialized by PostgreSQL version 11, which is not compatible with this version 13.3.
 ```
 In this case, you should migrate the data from the old chart to the new one following an approach similar to that described in [this section](https://www.postgresql.org/docs/current/upgrading.html#UPGRADING-VIA-PGDUMPALL) from the official documentation.
 As an overview, the process entails creating a database dump in the old chart, moving it to the new chart version's pod, and restoring it in there.

+Given that `helm upgrade` can't be used for this chart major, we have introduced a series of additional breaking changes:

+- Refactored [authentication configuration](#authentication-configuration), now under `auth.XXX`.
+- Now using the `architecture` parameter to configure `standalone/replication` chart architecture.
+- Removed `service.XXX`, making `primary.service.XXX` and `readReplicas.service.XXX` the default ones.
+- Moved PostgreSQL pods probes under `primary.XXX` and `readReplicas.XXX`.
+- Moved `replication.XXX` parameters under `readReplicas.XXX`.
+- Removed `global.postgresql` parameters.

 ### To 10.0.0